dazfuller/azure-arm-polynote-vm/README.md

 This is an example ARM template to deploy an Azure virtual machine running [Polynote](https://polynote.org/).

+The simplest way to deploy is to just click the "Deploy to Azure" button here.
+Read on if you want to do it from the command line instead.

 [![Deploy to Azure](https://azuredeploy.net/deploybutton.png)](https://azuredeploy.net/)

 ## Deploying using the CLI